- Fuel Cell Cars

 - STEM Education

 Fumasep FAS-30 is a non-reinforced Anion Exchange Membrane (AEM) with very low resistance, high selectivity and high stability in pH acidic and basic environment.
-The polymer backbone for this AEM is based on a hydrocarbon polymer material.
+The polymer backbone for this membrane is based on a proprietary hydrocarbon resin.

 Fumasep FAS-30 membrane comes in either a 10cm x 10cm or 20cm x 30cm size sheet.
 The membrane is the thin brown foil, delivered on a backing foil (colourless rigid PET foil).
 Pull off carefully the membrane (brown) from the backing foil.
 The membrane is delivered in dry form.